 - Permanent injury;

 - Past and future medical expenses.

 These damages are called “compensatory damages.”
 They’re awarded to compensate you for the losses you experienced due to the motorcycle accident.
 The defense, or the insurance company, will be aware of the sustained injuries that you’re seeking damages for.
-With this knowledge, the defense will do everything within their power to defend their insured and attempt to discount your injuries and your claim.
+With this knowledge, the defense will do everything within their power to defend its insured and attempt to discount your injuries and your claim.
 You can be sure that they’ll scrutinize your social media activity to look for any information that can diminish your claim.
-This is typically one of the first places insurance companies look to because it is so easily to access and costs them nothing to obtain.
+This is typically one of the first places insurance companies look to because it is so easy to access and costs them nothing to obtain.

 Call a Motorcycle Crash Attorney in St. Petersburg to Help You